-A. Whenever an individual files a claim for waiting period or benefits, the Director shall forward a notice of claim filed and termination report to the last separating employer and any base period employers.

-The last separating employer shall return the form with the following information:

-- (1) The last date the worker actually performed services. - (2) Whether or not the claimant had eight weeks of work preceding the separation in which the claimant earned at least twenty times the minimum hourly wage. - (3) The reason for unemployment. - (4) The expected return to work date, if any. - (5) Pension information if the claimant is receiving a company pension or payments under any other type of company retirement plan. - (6) Vacation information if the separation is due to vacation or inventory shutdown.
+- A. Whenever an individual files a claim for waiting period or benefits, the Director shall forward a notice of claim filed and termination report to the last separating employer and any base period employers. - B. The employer shall return the form with the following information: - 1.
+The last date the worker actually performed services. - 2.
+Whether or not the claimant had four weeks of work preceding the separation in which the claimant earned at least twenty times the minimum hourly wage in each of the four weeks. - 3.
+Wage information, whether it be quarterly or weekly, if requested. - 4.
+The reason for unemployment. - 5.
+The expected return to work date, if any. - 6.
+Pension information if the claimant is receiving a company pension or payments under any other type of company retirement plan.